MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-6-power-bi-report.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 5: Create a Real-Time dashboard](tutorial-5-create-dashboard.md).

 A Power BI report is a multi-perspective view into a semantic model, with visuals that represent findings and insights from that semantic model.
-In this section, you create a new query that joins both semantic models, and use this query output to create a new Power BI report.
+In this section, you use a KQL query output to create a new Power BI report.

 ## Build a Power BI report